slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 child, a spirit that proclaimed himself to be his brother, descended onto Mary.
 It looked just like Jesus, and she confounded the spirit with him—but he was from the inferior regions of Chaos.
-When reminding Jesus of this episode, Mary tells him of the spirit: ''*he embraced thee and kissed thee, and thou also didst kiss him, and you became one*''.
+When reminding Jesus of this episode, Mary tells him of the spirit: "*he embraced thee and kissed thee, and thou also didst kiss him, and you became one*".

-Similarly, Angela of Foligno says that, when she heard the Holy Spirit, she wanted to see if she could forget this voice that spoke onto her, and tells: ''I started looking at the vines, so as to forget those words ($\ldots$), and wherever I would turn I would tell myself: 'This is my creature'.
-And I felt an ineffable divine joy''.
+Similarly, Angela of Foligno says that, when she heard the Holy Spirit, she wanted to see if she could forget this voice that spoke onto her, and tells: "I started looking at the vines, so as to forget those words ($\ldots$), and wherever I would turn I would tell myself: 'This is my creature'.
+And I felt an ineffable divine joy".

 The mystical experience was so strong that she felt the whole of creation belonged to her as it originally belonged to God.
-But immediately after she says: ''And then to my memory came all my sins and my vices, and I saw in me nothing but sins and flaws''.
+But immediately after she says: "And then to my memory came all my sins and my vices, and I saw in me nothing but sins and flaws".

 To Angela of Foligno, the simultaneity of the sweet mystical experience and the assault of her vices and sins onto her memory was shocking.
 We